wavefrontHQ/wavefront-operator-for-kubernetes/MIGRATION.md

 |`dataCollection.metrics.filters.DenyList`           | `sinks.filters.metricDenyList`          |
 |`dataCollection.metrics.filters.AllowList`          | `sinks.filters.metric.AllowList`        |

+Below are some other resource configs that operator supports for collector.
+* `dataCollection.metrics.nodeCollector.resources`: Used to set container resource request or limits for Wavefront node collector.
-To set container resource request/limits for wavefront collector, set `dataCollection.metrics.nodeCollector.resources` and `dataCollection.metrics.clusterCollector.resources`.
+* `dataCollection.metrics.clusterCollector.resources`: Used to set container resource request or limits for Wavefront cluster collector.

 ### Future Support

-For configuration that has not yet been supported for legacy installation methods, please contact us for extending support after version beta.
+For configuration is not yet been supported for legacy installation methods, please contact us for adding them post beta trial.